MeteoSwiss/opendata/README.md

 [Here](https://meteoswiss.github.io/opendata-terms-of-use/) you'll find information about data license and conditions for usage.

 ### Getting Started with Download
-[Here](https://meteoswiss.github.io/opendata-download/) you'll find information about how to download files either manually or programmatically, and learn about how data files are structured (data granularities and update cycles) and date/time, time intervals and missing values are represented.
+[Here](https://meteoswiss.github.io/opendata-download/) you'll find information about how to download files either manually or programmatically, learn about how data files are structured (data granularities and update cycles), and how `date/time`, `time intervals` and `missing values`are represented.

 ### Staying up to Date
 For operational status, **see** [Download API Status & Contact](https://github.com/MeteoSwiss/opendata-status/blob/main/README.md) *[upcoming]*